thorfi/thorfi/thorfi-de-googlify-comment.md

 First I will list Search replacement, then Chrome replacements, then go through the other services you probably want to replace.

 For the last item there are two major approaches I recommend - just switch to Apple iCloud, or replace individual services.
+Microsoft 365 is also an option but it is not for the casual end user.

 I will also give a short description of the company providing the service and then links.